-Dr. Lisa Flack is the Director of the Baldwin Nursing Program and an Associate Professor of Nursing.
+Dr. Lisa Lally is the Director of the Baldwin Nursing Program and an Associate Professor of Nursing.
 She started at Siena College in August 2015 and developed the program and curriculum of the RN to BS program which was approved through the NYS Board of Regents and Office of Profession in March 2016.

-In addition, Dr. Flack worked with the Belanger School of Nursing to create a Dual Degree Nursing Program which is an innovative progression model where students earn both an associate's degree and bachelor's degree in Nursing.
+In addition, Dr. Lally worked with the Belanger School of Nursing to create a Dual Degree Nursing Program which is an innovative progression model where students earn both an associate's degree and bachelor's degree in Nursing.
 This program was approved by the NYS Education Department Office of Professions in April 2017 and has its inaugural class starting in Fall 2017.

-Dr. Flack completed a DNS in Nursing Education and Leadership at The Sage Colleges in 2013.
+Dr. Lally completed a DNS in Nursing Education and Leadership at The Sage Colleges in 2013.
 Her dissertation work on “Translating Research into Nursing Practice: The Effect of Point-of-Care Technology upon Nurses’ Clinical Judgment” earned her a Broughton Fellowship Award for excellence in research and the Ann Gothler Research Award.

 Watson Caring Science Postdoctoral Scholar, Watson Caring Science Institute